Rutkovski/NoSql/README.md

-It's my homeworks for cource 'NoSql Databases', from 'otus'
+It's my homeworks for cource 'NoSql Databases' by 'otus'